 The previous examples use 1D arrays.
 A 2D array stores elements in a grid.
 It requires a column index and a row index to locate an element, both of which are zero-based.
 Figure 3 shows an 8 column by 8 row 2D array, which contains 8 × 8 = 64 elements.

 To add a multidimensional array to the front panel, right-click the index display and select Add Dimension from the shortcut menu.
 You also can resize the index display until you have as many dimensions as you want.

 You can initialize an array or leave it uninitialized.
 When an array is initialized, you defined the number of elements in each dimension and the contents of each element.
 An uninitialized array contains a fixed number of dimensions but no elements.
 Figure 4 shows an uninitialized 2D array control.
 Notice that the elements are all dimmed.
 This indicates that the array is uninitialized.

 Figure 4.
 2D Uninitialized Array

 In a 2D array, after you initialize an element, any uninitialized element in that column and in previous columns are initialized and populated with the default value for the data type.
-In Figure 5, a value of 4 was entered in column 2, row 2 of the 0-based array.
-The previous elements in column 0, 1, and 2 are initialized to 0, the default value for the numeric data type.
+In Figure 5, a value of 4 was entered in column 2, of the 0-based array.
+The previous elements in column 0, 1, and 2 are initialized to 0, which is the default value for the numeric data type.

 Figure 5.
 An Initialized 2D Array With Six Elements

 To create an array constant on the block diagram, select an array constant on the Functions palette, place the array shell on the block diagram, and place a string constant, numeric constant, Boolean constant, or cluster constant in the array shell.
 You can use an array constant to store constant data or as a basis for comparison with another array.